phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step60.jpg)

-Now you are completely setup for all the classes for arduino.
+Now you are completely setup for all the classes for Arduino.
 Can't wait to see there!!!